emaphis/HtDP2e-solutions/Readme.md

 (http://www.ccs.neu.edu/home/matthias/HtDP2e/)

-I've completed Exercises 1-165 so far.
+I've completed Exercises 1-176 so far.

 You owe it to yourself to work through your own solutions first before you look at mine.
 If for no other reason than my solutions being an examples of how not to do it, and it may corrupt your style. :-)

 Make sure you are using Stable Release dated after Aug 13, 2016, the exercise numbering has changed.

-#Index
+# Index

     File                               Exercises

-#0-Prologue
+# 0-Prologue

     0_rocket.rkt                       Ex.

-#1-Fixed-Size-Data
+# 1-Fixed-Size-Data

   1-Arithmetic